mohamedalsherif/LAS2peer-WebSample-Service/README.md

 This tutorial serves as a very basic tutorial to the LAS2Peer Project.
 This service runs on a local LAS2Peer node and does not require any additional software to be installed.

 To run this tutorial you need to download this project and build the "build.xml" file using ant.
-After successfully running the build file, the Web Sample Service will be compiled in a jar, stored in the "lib/" folder.

 To open a LAS2Peer Node that acts as a server that runs the Web Sample Service, you need to run the only script in "scripts/" folder.
 After running the script you would have a running node on your localhost on port 8080.